frugalware/frugalware.gitlab.io/content/package/mlir.md

 * /usr/lib/libMLIRPresburger.a
 * /usr/lib/libMLIRQuantDialect.a
 * /usr/lib/libMLIRQuantUtils.a
+* /usr/lib/libMLIRQuery.a
+* /usr/lib/libMLIRQueryLib.a
+* /usr/lib/libMLIRQueryMatcher.a
 * /usr/lib/libMLIRReconcileUnrealizedCasts.a
 * /usr/lib/libMLIRReduce.a
 * /usr/lib/libMLIRReduceLib.a
 * /usr/lib/libMLIRRewrite.a
+* /usr/lib/libMLIRRewritePDL.a
 * /usr/lib/libMLIRROCDLDialect.a
+* /usr/lib/libMLIRROCDLTarget.a
 * /usr/lib/libMLIRROCDLToLLVMIRTranslation.a
 * /usr/lib/libMLIRRuntimeVerifiableOpInterface.a
 * /usr/lib/libMLIRSCFDialect.a
 * /usr/lib/libMLIRSCFTestPasses.a
 * /usr/lib/libMLIRSCFToControlFlow.a
+* /usr/lib/libMLIRSCFToEmitC.a
 * /usr/lib/libMLIRSCFToGPU.a
 * /usr/lib/libMLIRSCFToOpenMP.a
 * /usr/lib/libMLIRSCFToSPIRV.a